Buckinghamshire: 12+ & 13+ Late Transfer Procedure

 No, probably not.
-In common with all other admissions authorities, Bucks CC operates the Equal Preference System, which means that you should put your preferred school in first place, exactly as you did for the 11+, even if the school is unlikely to have vacancies.
+In common with all other admission authorities, Bucks CC operates the Equal Preference System, which means that you should put your preferred school in first place, exactly as you did for the 11+, even if the school is unlikely to have vacancies.
 However, it would be very wise to make sure that your second preference school is your catchment school, it is likely to have vacancies and is one that (hopefully) you live fairly close to.

-So what other preparation should we do for the 12+?
+What preparation should we do for the 12+?

 What happens if my child is unwell on the day of the 12+ test?

 The same “rules” apply as for the 11+.
 Do not allow your child to take the test if they are unwell.
 Call Bucks CC Admissions immediately to advise them of the problem and they will arrange for a new test date.